-Research shows that charter schools are more segregated by race and class than traditional public schools.
-I investigate an under-examined mechanism for this segregation: Charter schools project identities corresponding to parents’ race- and class-specific parenting styles and educational values.
-I use computational text analysis to detect the emphasis on inquiry-based learning in the websites of all charter schools operating in the 2015-16 school year.
+Research shows charter schools are more segregated by race and class than are traditional public schools.
+I investigate an underexamined mechanism for this segregation: Charter schools project identities corresponding to parents? race- and class-specific parenting styles and educational values.
+I use computational text analysis to detect the emphasis on inquiry-based learning in the websites of all charter schools operating in 2015?16.
 I then estimate mixed linear regression models to test the relationships between ideological emphasis and school- and district-level poverty and ethnicity.
-I thereby transcend methodological problems in scholarship on charter school identities by collecting contemporary, valid, population-wide data, as well as by blending text analysis with hypothesis testing.
-Findings suggest that charter school identities are both race- and class-specific, lending weight to arguments for further regulating charter school enrollments.
-This project contributes to literatures on school choice, educational stratification, and organizational identity.
+I thereby transcend methodological problems in scholarship on charter school identities by collecting contemporary, populationwide data and by blending text analysis with hypothesis testing.
+Findings suggest charter school identities are both race and class specific, outlining a new mechanism by which school choice may consolidate parents by race and class?and paving the way for behavioral and longitudinal studies.
+This project contributes to literatures on school choice and educational stratification.